Sta-ces/fake-movies/README.md

 - Data stored in **JSON files** and fully version-controlled on GitHub.
 - **Public REST API** to access all data.
-- Online forms to submit new movies, actors, and studios.
+- Online forms to submit new movies, actors, and studios *(in developement)*.
 - New submissions are handled through **automatic Pull Requests** on GitHub, keeping everything open-source.
 - A simple frontend to:
   - Display movies
   - Filter results